Table of Contents

 Should a child go missing from a group while skiing the coach immediately sends word over the radio – providing as much detail about the missing child as possible.
 This enables other coaches to assist in locating the missing child.
 The athletes are told to go directly to the base of last chairlift they rode or the nearest chair lift if the other is not possible.
 Athletes are told to then identify themselves to the lift operators as a “lost Grizzly” - thus allowing a Coach to locate them via any of the other lift operators and their radios.
 This also means that the child has somewhere warm to wait should the weather be inclement.

-Yes, an annual Lake Louise Ski Area Pass is your most affordable lift ticket option.
-We highly recommend purchasing your annual pass before October 15 for best prices.
+Yes, an annual Lake Louise Ski Resort seasons pass is your most affordable lift ticket option.
+We highly recommend purchasing your annual pass as early as possible for best prices.
 Visit Lake Louise Ski Resort at skilouise.com for further information.

 Is there a club uniform?

 We do have club jackets that all athletes are encouraged to purchase; this fosters a great sense of camaraderie and community among club members.
-Jackets are ordered in March for delivery the next season to guarantee sizes.
+New jackets can be purchased online through our supplier Sync Performance.
+Used jackets are often available within the club – check the LLSC’s Facebook buy and sell page.

 Does the LLSC have a designated store in Calgary/Canmore/Banff to buy equipment?
 Where else can I buy ski equipment?